SivaCharan123/KDL_SRIP23/data_ingestion/README.md

 - [ ] Classification of dataset based on column labels.

-- [ ] Implement a metadata CSV file for easier access.
+- [X] Implement a metadata CSV file for easier access.

 - [X] Implement a batch upload dump form.

 - [ ] Integrate with SSH.

 - [ ] Embed to WP.

+- [ ] Better error reporting